Dittiya/Tracking-website/README.md

 ## Done

 - Integrated object detection API using ONNX
-- Shown bounding box result in canvas
+- Show bounding box results in canvas
+- Transform image from 1280x720 to 2x640x640.
+- Using Yolov5s to reduce inference and load time.
 ## Todos

-- Create stylish front-end with performance in mind.
+- Do something with the FE experience.
 - Tracking pull history with computer vision (Manually & uploading screenshots).
-- Train a mobile friendly model to reduce memory consumption (currently YOLOv5m).
+- Add 4 stars operators.
 - Reduce inference time using WASM, should probably create switch between WASM and WEBGL.
-Current inference time is ~5 seconds/image.
+Current inference time is ~5 seconds/image depending of the machine's cpu power.
+(WEBGL currently have issue with Yolov5 and ONNX runtime-web)
-- Transform image from 1280x720 to 2x640x640.

 ## Available Scripts

 In the project directory, you can run: